Fresno business owners feel impact of record-high gas prices across California

 FRESNO, Calif.
-(KSEE) – California gas prices hitting a record high and as pump prices surge, local businesses across our area, responsible for delivering goods are feeling the pinch.
+(KGPE) – California gas prices hitting a record high and as pump prices surge, local businesses across our area, responsible for delivering goods are feeling the pinch.

 According to Triple A, the average gas price in California is $4.68/ gallon.